tirokoii/wu1-uppgift-cv/loggbok.md

-# Loggbok för CV
+# Loggbok for CV

-Här skriver jag en planering för mitt CV.
+Here im gonna write a plan form my CV.
-Sedan skriver jag kring mitt arbete och hur det gick.
+Later im gonna write about and how it went working on it.

 Skriv en kort planering först.

-## Planering
+## Plan

 Main quests: